lucabnt/lbwebsite/content/blog/tuebingen_hiking_guide.md

 ### from Tübingen to Schönbuchturm, and back

 This was probably the craziest one.
 A 7 round trip crossing the whole [Schönbuch](https://en.wikipedia.org/wiki/Sch%C3%B6nbuch) twice.
-On the way I took the path with a panoramic view of the near towns, while I got back from a more traditional one.
+On the way over I took the path with a panoramic view of the nearby towns, while I got back taking a more internal one.

 Here it is the [Koomot activity](https://www.komoot.it/tour/972362976?share_token=aVDC7dshJBD5WSU1eCQJ0CZt9DHrSnFWXoGR96kWUskpfn168w&ref=wtd "Komoot").